WebAssembly/component-model/design/mvp/CanonicalABI.md

 (via `suspend`, shown next) and goes into a `pending_tasks` queue, waiting to be unblocked by another task calling `maybe_start_pending_task`.
-One key property of this backpressure scheme is that `pending_tasks` are only dequeued one at a time, ensuring that if an overloaded component instance enables backpressure (via `task.backpressure`) and then disables it, there will not be an unstoppable thundering herd of pending tasks started all at once that OOM the component before it can re-enable backpressure.
+One key property of this backpressure scheme is that `pending_tasks` are only dequeued one at a time, ensuring that if an overloaded component instance enables and then disables backpressure, there will not be an unstoppable thundering herd of pending tasks started all at once that OOM the component before it can re-enable backpressure.
 ```python
   async def enter(self):
     assert(current_task.locked())